stashed/docs/docs/guides/latest/workloads/statefulset.md

 ### Customize Restore Process

 Generally, Stash restores data in individual replicas from a backup of the respective replica of the original StatefulSet.
 That means, backed up data of `pod-0` of original StatefulSet will be restored in `pod-0` of new StatefulSet and so on.
 However, you can customize this behavior through the `spec.rules` section of RestoreSession object.
 This is particularly helpful when your restored StatefulSet has a different number of replicas than the original StatefulSet.
-You can control which data will be restored in the recovered replicas.
+You can control which data will be restored in the extra replicas.

 **Deploy StatefulSet:**